cilwerner/intro-to-linux/_episodes/02-navigating.md

 - "An absolute path specifies a location from the"
 - "`..` means 'the directory above the current one' in the directory tree, whereas `.` on its own specifies 'the current directory'."
+- "Directory names in a path are separated with `/` on Unix and Mac, but by `\` on Windows."
 ---

 <p align="center"><img src="../fig/ICHEC_Logo.jpg" width="40%"/></p>